 Asking the climate change question early

-Simon knew the environment would become a key concern in the future, and that drastic measures would be needed to ensure the survival of subsequent generations.
-He pointed to questions of long-run solutions that have become more pressing in recent years, focusing on sustainable energy, taking action against pollution, and changing political processes.
-"What do we want for the present, and what are we willing to give up in order to preserve the future?
-There’re problems to which we simply don’t know the answer yet, but there’re some things we can take actions on now, which we should take actions on now!"
+Simon knew the environment would become a key concern in the future and that drastic measures would be needed to ensure the survival of subsequent generations.
+He pointed to issues that have become more pressing in recent years, focusing on sustainable energy, taking action against pollution, and changing political processes.
+"What do we want for the present and what are we willing to give up in order to preserve the future?” he asked.

 The responsibility of endless knowledge

-Simon spent his time trying to interpret correlations and understand cultures, to ultimately reach a deeper comprehension of human emotions and the reasons for their decisions.
-"My work has not been aimed at immediately improving the decision process, but at understanding it."
+Simon tried to interpret correlations and understand cultures to ultimately reach a deeper comprehension of human emotions and the reasons for their decisions.
+"My work has not been aimed at immediately improving the decision process, but at understanding it,” he said.
 He had influenced an extensive range of academic fields, publishing works on cognitive psychology, computer sciences, economics, mathematics and many others.

 How do we learn to grow up?

-One of the most important lessons one can learn from Herbert Simon is the importance of understanding data.
-Even though most people are only interested in the nature of causality - what causes what - Simon concentrated on digging deeper.
+One of the most important lessons one can learn from Simon is the importance of understanding data.
+While many people are interested in the nature of causality - what causes what - Simon concentrated on digging deeper.
 Rather than taking correlations as given, he tried to understand their background.
-Why does A provoke B?
-He planted into our heads a new approach of thinking.
-"Perhaps the right way to move is to understand before one predicts."
-Observing, learning, comprehending, embracing all phenomena to make a change.
+He established a new approach to thinking.
+"Perhaps the right way to move is to understand before one predicts," he said.

 Why do countries have to find better ways to grow?